jaberg/scipy_proceedings/papers/brent_komer_hpsklearn_condensed/paper_condensed.rst

 This example is done without using the Hyperopt-Sklearn project, to indicate how Hyperopt can be used in general.

-..
-TODO: distinguish this illustrative code from the *actual* hpsklearn project.

 .. code-block:: python

     from hyperopt import hp